-The Group as a Lessee (Upon adoption of PFRS 16)
+The Group as a Lessee

 The Group has lease contracts for various items of land, office spaces and foreshore leases used in its operations.
-Leases of land and foreshore generally have lease terms between five (5) and 15 years, while office spaces generally have lease terms of five (5) to seven (7) years.
+Leases of land and foreshore generally have lease terms between five (5) and 15 years, while office spaces generally have lease terms of two (2) to seven (7) years.
 The Group also has certain leases of warehouse, and office spaces with lease terms of 12 months or less.
 The Group applies the 'short-term lease' recognition exemption for these leases.